 Mimi Shaw and I won the Hamilton Arts Awards with Tom Wilson.

 2014 - Lori produces sold-out variety shows; "You're Good Girl's Gonna Go Bad,

-Johnny Cash The Original Punk
+Johnny Cash, The Original Punk

 Patsy Cline: Walkin' After Midnight" with the Nashville Rejects (Pete Sisk, Ted Hawkins, Stephen Miller).

 Her main focus of the variety shows is to boost the exposure of Hamilton female vocalists.
 Lori "evens the playing field" and introduces new singers to the line-up.
-For many of the singers, it is the first time playing with a band of the caliber of the Nashville Rejects.
+For many of the singers, it is the first time playing with a band of the calibre of the Nashville Rejects.

 2015 – Lori records Sweetheart of the Valley at David Baxter's studio, Knob, and Tube.
-Hey Stella is the backing band.
+Hey, Stella is the backing band.
 Guests include guitarist Stephen Miller, pedal steel Steve Wood, vocalists Lisa Winn, and Kara Lea Manovich.
 Master of mastering Nick Blagona (Deep Purple, the Bee Gees, and The Police) adds aural clarity to the mixes.
 Sweetheart of the Valley receives worldwide air-play, topping out at #6 EuroAmericana chart and #8 Roots Music Report.

 Recording harmonies for Trouble in the Country: Treasa Levasseur, Terra Lightfoot, Buckshot Bebe, Ginger St. James, Mary Simon, Dottie Cormier, Lena Montecalvo, Mimi Shaw, Rita Chiarelli